peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 ### None
     @Deprecated public static final CBOREncodeOptions None Deprecated.
-<div class='deprecationComment'>Use 'new CBOREncodeOptions(true,true)' instead.
-Option classes in this
- library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.
+Use 'new CBOREncodeOptions(true,true)' instead.
+Option classes in this library will follow the form seen in JSONOptions in a later version; the approach used in this class is too complicated.
-'CBOREncodeOptions.Default' contains recommended default options that may be adopted by certain CBORObject methods in the next major version.</div>
+'CBOREncodeOptions.Default' contains recommended default options that may be adopted by certain CBORObject methods in the next major version.

 ### Default
     public static final CBOREncodeOptions Default